galamo/91/react/index.md

 - create component button - MyButton that recieve a prop = text, and render a button with the relevant text ( color red by default)
 - advanced - support the MyButton component to recieve a color for the button text

-## Ready for the TASK???
-1. Ajax
-2. statistcs
-3. countries api
-4. DOM

 good luck!